andreas-ka/explore-sthlm-react-frontend/README.md

 ## Acknowledgements
 - My awesome wife Sandra, a copywriter by profession, helped me with the Objective text.
 - *HUGE* credit to Code Institute and their tutorial on how to build the Moments app, loads of code from that.
-- My Mentor @CluelessBiker for awesome support and feedback.
+- My Mentor @CluelessBiker for awesome support and feedback, and not only for this project troughout my whole course!
-- My good friend Stefan, a senior developer for advice and tips
+- My good friend Stefan, a senior developer for advice and tips.

 [Back to Top](#top)